dmitigr/pgspa/README.md

     drop
     create

-Then the shortcut can be used line that:
+Then the shortcut can be used like that:

     $ pgspa exec schemas/recreate